splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

    GCP prerequisites <gcp-prereqs>
    Supported GCP services <https://docs.splunk.com/observability/en/gdi/integrations/cloud-gcp.html>
-   Connect to GCP <azure-connect> gcp-metrics
+   Connect to GCP <gcp-connect>
+   GCP metrics and metadata <gcp-metrics>
    Send GCP logs to Splunk Platform <gcp-logs>

 With a Google Cloud Platform (GCP) integration in Splunk Observability Cloud, you can track your Google Cloud Monitoring metrics and monitor your GCP services in one place.
-To configure a GCP integration with Splunk Infrastructure Monitoring, check the prerequisites and follow the instructions on this document.
-You can also :ref:`use the API <gcp-api>` to connect to GCP.

 #.
 Before you start, check :ref:`gcp-prereqs`.
 #.
 Next, see :ref:`gcp-connect`.
 #.
-For a list of supported Azure services, see :ref:`gcp-integrations`.
+For a list of supported GCP services, see :ref:`gcp-integrations`.

 .. raw:: html

    <embed>
-      <h2>Install the Splunk Distribution of OpenTelemetry Collector<a name="install-splunk-otel-collector" class="headerlink" href="#install-splunk-otel-collector" title="Permalink to this headline">¶</a></h2>
+      <h2>Install the Splunk Distribution of the OpenTelemetry Collector<a name="install-splunk-otel-collector" class="headerlink" href="#install-splunk-otel-collector" title="Permalink to this headline">¶</a></h2>
    </embed>

 To take advantage of the full benefits of the Splunk Observability Cloud platform, install the :ref:`OpenTelemetry Collector <otel-intro>`.